watchthelight/pawtech-v2/docs/operations/deployment-config.md

 ### Build with tsup

-**Why tsup**: Fast esbuild-based bundler optimized for Node.js libraries; handles TypeScript transforms without config overhead.
+tsup is a fast bundler for TypeScript projects.

 **tsup.config.ts**: